Getting started with therapy

 Where would you like to begin?

-ou do not need to know in advance where to start.
+You do not need to know exactly where to begin.

 Many people arrive with a general sense that something feels difficult, stuck, overwhelming, or hard to shift.
 Some know they are looking for individual therapy, trauma therapy, couple therapy, or neurofeedback.
-Others simply know that life, relationships, or their nervous system no longer feel manageable in the same way.
+Others simply know that life or relationships no longer feel manageable in the same way, or that it has become increasingly difficult to settle, think clearly or remain connected.

 Sometimes it is enough to begin with the fact that something needs attention.